OkancanCosar/React-native-Codepush-Lottie/README.md

-# Some react-native package basic & setups
+# Some react-native package basics & setups

 Package usage and installation processes that may be required for React-native application.